 If you reached a complete settlement agreement in mediation before filing for dissolution of marriage, you'll attach the agreement to the petition.
 Then, within 30 to 90 days after the filing date, you and your spouse will need to appear in court for a hearing.
 At the hearing, the judge will approve your separation agreement after making sure that both of you are satisfied with it and that any provisions regarding your children serve their best interests.
 The judge will then make the agreement part of your dissolution decree, which has the same legal effect as a divorce decree in Ohio.
 (Ohio Rev. Code §§ 3105.63, 3105.64, 3105.65 (2021).)

-When you reach an agreement in mediation after filing for a contested divorce in Ohio, you may file a request with the court (known as a "motion") to convert the divorce to a dissolution proceeding, attaching a new petition and the separation agreement.
+When you reached an agreement in mediation after filing for a contested divorce in Ohio, you may file a request with the court (known as a "motion") to convert the divorce to a dissolution proceeding, attaching a new petition and the separation agreement.
 You'll then proceed to a hearing as with other dissolution cases.
 (Ohio Rev. Code § 3105.08 (2021).)

 You never have to agree to anything in mediation, even if a judge has ordered you to participate in the process.
 If you don't reach a separation agreement with your spouse—whether in early mediation or later on during the legal divorce proceedings—you'll need to go to trial and have a judge rule on any unresolved issues in your case.